-For those who survived such ordeals, arrival in Brazil meant only continued suffering.
+For those who survived the ordeal of the journey, arrival in Brazil meant only continued suffering.
 A slave’s existence was one of brutality and humiliation.
 Kind masters were the exception, not the rule, and labor on the plantations was relentless.
 Slaves were required to work as many as 17 hours each day, before retiring to the squalid senzala (slave quarters), and with as many as 200 slaves packed into each dwelling, hygiene was a concept as remote as the distant coasts of Africa.
 Dysentery, typhus, yellow fever, malaria, tuberculosis and scurvy were rife; malnutrition a fact of life.
 Syphilis also plagued a slave population sexually exploited by its masters.

-Sexual relations between masters and slaves were so common that a large mixed-race population soon emerged.
-Off the plantations there was a shortage of white women, so many poorer white settlers lived with black or indigenous women.
-Brazil was already famous for its sexual permissiveness by the beginning of the 18th century.
+The sexual exploitation of slaves by white colonists was so common that a large mixed-race population soon emerged.
+Off the plantations there was a shortage of white women, so many poorer white colonists lived with black or indigenous women.

 Resistance & the Quilombos